 To ensure that discussions regarding internationalized registration data take place in a consistent manner, the IRD-WG uses the following definitions of IDN-related terms.
 Some of these terms are from the ICANN's IDN glossary, and others are from related RFCs from the Internet Engineering Task Force (IETF) (RFC 6365 and RFC 5890).
-We note that these definitions are informal ones, provided for the general information of ICANN readers.
-Both Unicode and Internationalizing Domain Names in Applications (IDNA) require and use very precise definitions to differentiate among types of objects; these informal ones should help with intuition, but are not a substitute for those more precise ones, which are given by the referenced documents.
+We note that these definitions are informal ones.
+Both Unicode and Internationalizing Domain Names in Applications (IDNA) require and use very precise definitions to differentiate among types of objects; these informal ones are not a substitute for those more precise ones, which are given by the referenced documents.

 ASCII: a character-encoding scheme based on the ordering of the English alphabet.
-When mentioned in relation to domain names or strings, ASCII refers to the fact that before
+When mentioned in relation to domain names or strings, ASCII refers to the fact that before internationalization, only the letters a-z, digits 0-9, and the hyphen "-" were allowed in domain